LandBuffalo/PhD-Thesis/Chapter4/SPEO_CPU/README.md

 -buffer_capacity: the buffer capacity rate (Cb) defined by SPEO
 -global_pop_size: the global population size.
 The island size is global_pop_size/#cores
 ```
-The shift, rotation and shuffle data is located at ./bin/input/ fold.
+The shift, rotation and shuffle data is located at ```./bin/input/``` fold.
 It is provide by CEC2014 official website

 If run on HPC with job submission system (Ozstar using slum system)firstly enter the ```./bin fold```.
 Then set the number of processors at the second line of SPEO.sh file: ```#SBATCH --ntasks=x```, where x is the number of processors.
 Then run ```sbatch SPEO.sh```.
 The parameters can be changed in the file of SPEO.sh

 ## Output
-The output of slum system is at the ./bin like slum-xxxxxxx.out, wgere xxxxxxx is the job id.
+The output of slum system is at the ```./bin``` like ```slum-xxxxxxx.out```, wgere xxxxxxx is the job id.

-The output of algorithm is at ./bin/Results/.
+The output of algorithm is at ```./bin/Results/```.
 The file is .csv which list the computing time, optimization accuracy and parameters you used.
 Each line is a independent run instance.

 ## Authors